 With a plethora of financial tech (or “fintech”) services coming online, it can be hard to tell exactly what each app or platform does.
 Two of the most popular new fintech categories are robo advisors and microsavings.
 They arrived on the scene at about the same time and seem to perform similar functions.
 So what the heck is the difference?

 What Microsavings Do

-Microsavings services have been hitting the US market only in recent years, though they have been around for decades in developing countries.
-They are based on the idea of new and small savers accumulating savings in very small — we can say microscopic — increments.
+Microsavings services have been hitting the U.S. market only in recent years, but the principles behind them have been around for decades in developing countries.
+They’re based on the idea of new and small savers accumulating savings in very small — we can say microscopic — increments.
 The “secret” is to make these small deposits on a very frequent basis to a) build up a large amount of savings, and b) to do so in a way that isn’t disruptive or even particularly noticeable in the saver’s budget.

 Because the money is accumulated at a microscopic level, the saver is able to acquire savings without making any radical sacrifices.
 It is an excellent way for a non-saver to become a saver and is well suited to the new-saver market niche.

 Microsavings accounts typically have no minimum initial deposit or funding requirements.
 There are often no or incredibly low account fees.
 The idea is to give the new or small saver every opportunity to accumulate a more substantial amount of savings.
 Traditional obstacles to that effort are therefore removed.